-String-puller extraordinaire – she is over the moon at the fact that, after thirteen years, her baby is out of the woods!
+String-puller extraordinaire – she is over the moon at the fact that, after sixteen years, her baby is out of the woods!
 Fashion is an affair of the heart for her; networking just comes naturally.
 The only thing that makes her a little sad sometimes is the fact that her beloved cherryred 1970s Opel Cadet can't accompany her on all her travels.

 Unrelenting strictness as an editor and unrestricted passion as a freelance author are two aspects that define her.
 The expert in German studies is a glowing admirer of Thomas Bernhard and in addition to the German language, has a soft spot for German music – last but not least for some of the bands from her hometown, Düsseldorf, at whose concerts she can always be found in the front row.

 Everyone in Berlin who has anything to do with fashion knows this author, who is always excellently informed and a source of information.
 Good style doesn't just interest her in theory.
 In her own shop 'Belleville' the business woman used to sell avant-garde clothing and she also teaches at the distinguished Esmod Academy.
 How she manages to raise her kids on top of all that remains a mystery.

 Even in the most stressful final correction phases this graphic designer keeps a cool head.
 He’s the poker face of the editorial office, who always manages to pull the ace out of his sleeve at the last minute.
 Thanks to him and his first rate graphics agency, Chewing the Sun, in Wuppertal, we can look back on seven years of top class layouts, as well as the J’N’C logo.

 A tree of a man!
 The unabated creative power of the illustrator who has been illustrating our city guides for four and a half years now – you can almost feel it coming off the page.
 Klonek is particularly successful in the US, most recently he worked for the New York Times, Wired and the San Francisco Chronicle.